-Core faculty and clinicsSee list of core faculty and clinics for the fellowships
+Core faculty and clinicsSee list of core faculty for the fellowships

-All rotations share teaching and learning methods.
-These include supervised care, fellow’s individual supervision, attendance of case conferences and self-directed learning.
-Fellows will have access to additional educational resources including textbooks, MGH and HMS libraries, online resources, and professional meetings.
+All rotations include supervised patient care, individual supervision, attendance of case conferences and self-directed learning.
+Fellows will have access to educational resources from MGH and Harvard University, including libraries and online resources, in addition to professional meetings.
 At the end of each rotation fellows will receive written evaluations to assess progress.
 Areas of weakness will be addressed with the help of the program director.
 Fellows will be individually supervised on each case they will provide care for.

 As part of your application, please include the following: